-Cospas-Sarsat alert data generated by LEOLUTs, both in the local mode of operation (121.5 MHz and 406 MHz) and in the global mode of operation (406 MHz only), or by GEOLUTs (406 MHz only) have to be distributed to the appropriate RCC, according to the position of the distress.
+Cospas-Sarsat alert data generated by LEOLUTs, both in the local mode of operation and in the global mode of operation, or by GEOLUTs have to be distributed to the appropriate RCC, according to the position of the distress.
 Due to the high degree of redundancy in the Cospas-Sarsat Ground Segment (each operational LEOLUT is capable of providing essentially the same data in the global mode of operation, likewise each operational GEOLUT pointing to a geostationary satellite provides the same alert data), such distribution must be co-ordinated and redundant data filtered out of the ground communication network.